komali2/508.dev/content/_index.md

 ---

 # What is 508.dev?
 We are a US-registered LLC that provides general software engineering services, consultation, and project-based development.
 In particular, our team has a lot of experience in developing accessible web applications.
+We're based in Taiwan, and have a greater goal of exposing the highly skilled talent here in Taiwan to the global market.

 # How can I contact you?

 Email caleb@508.dev

+# Portfolio?

+* [Cofactr](https://www.cofactr.com/), building from scratch a hardware parts search and management app with a bill of materials builder and ecommerce features.
+Typescript, React, Redux, Python
+* [Jovono](https://www.jovono.com/), straightforward porftolio site for a startup investment firm.
+Typescript, React, Airtable
+* [Curative](https://www.curative.com/), massive appointment booking software that handles thousands of appointments per day.
+Typescript, React, Redux, Python.
+* [Google](https://www.careers.google.com/), Google's job platform.
+Typescript, Vue, Vuex, Python.

 # What can the 508.dev team do for me?
 Depends on your needs, which, by the way, we can help you figure out.